ThomasFeher/armadillo/README.txt

 the need for temporaries.
 This is accomplished through recursive templates and template meta-programming.

-This library is useful if C++ has been decided as the language of choice (due to speed and/or integration capabilities), rather than another language like Matlab or Octave.
+This library is useful for conversion of research code into production environments, or if C++ has been decided as the language of choice, due to speed and/or integration capabilities.

-It is distributed under a license that is useful in both open-source and proprietary contexts.
+The library is open-source software, and is distributed under a license that is useful in both open-source and commercial/proprietary contexts.

 Armadillo is primarily developed at NICTA (Australia), with contributions from around the world.
-More information about NICTA can be obtained from: http://nicta.com.au
+More information about NICTA can be obtained from:

+  http://nicta.com.au

-=== 1.1: Citation Details ===
+=== 2: Citation Details ===

-If you use Armadillo in your research and/or software, please cite the following tech report.
+Please cite the following tech report if you use Armadillo in your research and/or software.
 Citations are useful for the continued development and maintenance of the library.

   Conrad Sanderson.
   Armadillo: An Open Source C++ Linear Algebra Library for